alfia14/Optimizing_Convolution_kernel/README.md

 This project demonstrates the importance of **shared-memory optimization**, **kernel fusion**, and **bandwidth analysis** in accelerating CNN convolution operations.
 By transitioning from CPU-based sequential execution to GPU-parallel execution, the convolution process was optimized to achieve real-time performance while maintaining computational accuracy.

-The results confirm that **fused GPU kernels** are an effective approach for maximizing performance in convolution-heavy deep learning workloads:contentReference[oaicite:5]{index=5}.
+The results confirm that **fused GPU kernels** are an effective approach for maximizing performance in convolution-heavy deep learning workloads.

 ---